At What Age Do You Stop Paying Alimony in California

 - The tax consequences for each spouse

-Except in certain circumstances, the goal of alimony is for the spouse to become self-supporting within a reasonable period of time.
+Except in certain circumstances, the goal of alimony is for the spouse to become self-supporting within a reasonable time.

 Alimony in Divorce Negotiation